j0ecarter/daily-sheet-telegram-notifier/README_1.md

 `createDailyMorningTrigger` is the step that's easy to forget.
 Without it the script works perfectly and simply never fires on its own.
 Confirm it took by checking the **Triggers** panel (clock icon) shows one time-driven entry.

-## Gotchas

-**Trigger timing is approximate.** `atHour(7)` means somewhere between 07:00 and 08:00.
-Google jitters time-based triggers deliberately to spread load, and there's no way to pin one to an exact minute.

-**`openById()` won't open an uploaded Excel file.** A `.xlsx` sitting in Drive is not a native Google Sheet, and fails with an error that looks identical to a permissions problem.
-If the file shows an `.XLSX` chip next to its title, pull the value into a native sheet with `IMPORTRANGE` first and point the script at that.

-**Presence checks don't validate credentials.** `testConfiguration` reports whether a value is stored, not whether it works — a revoked token still reports `true`.
-Only an actual send proves the token is live.

-**Triggers are disabled after prolonged inactivity.** Google turns off triggers on projects that go untouched for several months.
-If notifications stop without an obvious cause, check the Triggers panel before debugging anything else.

-**The script runs as you.** It inherits your access to the source file.
-If that access is removed, it starts throwing on every run — `removeDailyMorningTrigger` turns it off cleanly.

-## Failure behaviour

-Every failure path throws rather than returning quietly, which puts the error in the **Executions** log and prompts Google to email a failure notice.
-Errors name the likely cause: a missing Script Property names the exact key to add, and a wrong tab name lists every tab that does exist.

-## Licence

-MIT